zachneill/zachneill/README.md

 </a>
 <br />
 <br />
 ...a full stack software developer.
-I code for Berea College's Dev Team and will be working for <a href="https://nisc.coop">NISC</a> this summer.
+I code for <a href="https://github.com/BCStudentSoftwareDevTeam" target="_blank">Berea College's Dev Team</a> and will be working for <a href="https://nisc.coop" target="_blank">NISC</a> this summer.

 I have experience in: